 - 1. Any co-curricular activity that is offered must have the prior approval of the College Principal. - 2.
-Staff and other dates who ake responsibility to any object the date of the date with the staff and staff to due the difference of the matter and staff to due the difference of the date of the dat - 3.
+Staff and other adults who take responsibility for any co-curricular activity must ensure that all College expectations in terms of student and staff conduct are adhered to and that required procedures for supervision, notification of injuries and other matters including WHS are followed. - 3.
 Any non-staff member, parent or volunteer involved in a co-curricular activity must be provided with a copy of the staff code of conduct and sign an agreement to abide by it prior to commencing their involvement. - 4.
 Staff and other adults involved in a co-curricular activity must demonstrate at all times the highest standard of conduct and provide a positive role model to the students. - 5.
 Parents and Volunteers involved in a co-curricular activity must provide evidence to the College that they have a current ACT WWVP card to confirm that they are suitable to work with children and young people.